eficode-academy/helm-katas/helm-chart-whitespace-pipelines-functions.md

           {{- .Values.sentences.resources | toYaml | nindent 10 }}
 ```

-- Test that it works by letting helm render it: `helm template sentence-app --show-only templates/sentences-deployment.yaml`
+- Test that it works by letting Helm render it: `helm template sentence-app --show-only templates/sentences-deployment.yaml`

 The resulting template is much cleaner and easier to read.